Seasonal Candle and Perfume Pairings for a Whole-Home Vibe

 Clashing scent families

-Some combinations fight each other, like a tropical coconut candle with a sharp, smoky leather perfume.
-The result feels muddy and confusing.
+Some combinations simply do not sit well together, like a tropical coconut candle with a sharp smoky leather perfume.

-Very strong, low quality candles can feel sharp or plasticky, especially when paired with perfume.
-If you notice throat scratchiness or instant fatigue, dial back.
+Very strong candles can smell sharp or plasticky, especially when layered with perfume.

 Trying to cover cooking or pet odors with scent